The High Priestess

 If the Tarot High Priestess card refers to an event, there's a complicated problem needing to be solved, almost like a riddle, and you must contemplate in order to see it.
 Others may not even realize that there is an obstacle, but if not recognized and dealt with, failure is certain - although it may come as a complete surprise and nobody knows why.

-The Inner Symbolism of the Tarot High Priestess Card
+The High Priestess Card as You

-Divinatory Meaning of the Tarot High Priestess Card
+A. E. Waite about the Tarot High Priestess Card

 - The Magician

 - The High Priestess

 - The Empress